-- 6.1 The Parties recognise that the IJB will require various corporate support services in order to fully discharge its duties under the Act. - 6.2 In preparation for integration, the Shadow IJB (Transitional Leadership Group) has been provided with corporate support by the Parties through joint "workstreams".
-This has allowed appropriate advice and support to be given on areas such as finance, legal, human resources, information sharing etc. - 6.3 The Parties in consultation with the Shadow IJB shall identify, and may review, the corporate resources it requires for the period between April 2015 and April 2016, including the provision of any professional, technical or administrative services for the purpose of preparing a Strategic Plan and carrying out delegated functions.
+- 6.1 The Parties recognise that the IJB requires various corporate support services in order to fully discharge its duties under the Act. - 6.2 The Parties shall identify, and may review, the corporate resources it requires, including the provision of any professional, technical or administrative services for the purpose of preparing a Strategic Plan and carrying out delegated functions.
 This assessment shall be made available to the Parties.

-- 6.4 Between April 2015 and April 2016, the Parties shall be responsible for ensuring that the IJB has provision of suitable resources for corporate support to allow it to fully discharge its duties under the Act. - 6.5 The Parties and the IJB shall reach an agreement in respect of how these services will be provided to the IJB which will set out the details of the provision. - 6.6 Before the end of April 2016, the Parties and the IJB will review the support services being provided to ensure that these are sufficient.
+- 6.3 The Parties shall be responsible for ensuring that the IJB has provision of suitable resources for corporate support to allow it to fully discharge its duties under the Act. - 6.4 The Parties and the IJB shall reach an agreement in respect of how these services will be provided to the IJB which will set out the details of the provision. - 6.5 The Parties and the IJB will review the support services being provided on an annual basis to ensure that these are sufficient.
 The Parties and the IJB shall agree on the arrangements for future provision, including specifying how these requirements will be built into the IJB's annual budget setting and review process.